Abhijeeth-7/Snake-Game/Readme.md

 How to Run in local machine

 - We need "live server" simulator to run this.
-- If you are using "VSCode", then donwload live server extension and run it
+- If you are using "VSCode", then download live server extension and run it

   OR

 - We Can use npm to download live-server
   1. open 'cmd' in this directory